Kneeland, California

-Kneeland (formerly, Kneeland Prairie) is an unincorporated community in Humboldt County, California.
+Kneeland (formerly, Kneeland Prairie) is an unincorporated community in Humboldt County, California, United States.
 It is located 7.5 mi south-southwest of Korbel, at an elevation of 2129 ft.
 Kneeland Airport is nearby.
 The ZIP code is 95549.

 Geography

 Kneeland is located about 12 mi east of Humboldt Bay, roughly equidistant from Eureka and Arcata (14 mi).
 It is 283 mi north of San Francisco.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. Winters are cool and rainy, and while snow at sea level in Humboldt County is rare, light snowfall is typical several times a year in Kneeland because of the higher elevation.
 According to the Köppen Climate Classification system, Kneeland has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.